calvinkw1/final-project-specs/readme.md

 ## TIMELINE

-* Monday, September 22nd - Project plan deliverables due.
-* Thursday, September 25th at 10:00am - Final project deliverables due
+* Thursday, December 18th at 10:00am - Final project deliverables due

 ## WHAT WE ARE LOOKING FOR
 Make sure that your code is: